Phoenix Root Canal Therapy

 The reasons a dentist will recommend root canal therapy include the following:

 - Decay has reached the tooth pulp (the living tissue inside the tooth)

 - Development of infection or abscess inside the tooth or at the root tip

 - Trauma or injury to the tooth

 The restoration that root canal therapy provides will usually last a lifetime.
 It will provide full functionality back to your tooth and mouth.
 There may be a need in the future to retreat the tooth, but this would only be necessary if a new, separate infection arose.

-Dr. Peyghambarian is highly skilled in these types of procedures and can offer you special discounts on these services like root canal therapy.
-He can also save you money since you will not need to be referred out to a specialist in most cases, which is more costly and inconvenient.
+Our team of doctors is highly skilled in these types of procedures.
+We can also save you money and time since you will not need to be referred out to a specialist in most cases, which is more costly and inconvenient.

 Our office is in a convenient location in Phoenix and borders Scottsdale.
 Please feel free to give us a call for more details on how we can help improve your dental health.
 You may also book an appointment online with us now.